6 Different Types of Chainsaws + Buying Guide

 This saw is great for cutting off dangerous branches that could hurt someone if they fell.
 However, most pole saws are shorter, with lesser cutting power than regular chainsaws.

-We can say that pole saws are not technically chainsaws, but they work similarly.
+Technically speaking, pole saws are not chainsaws, but they work similarly.
 Some are just handheld saws or saws that move back and forth with handles that are longer.

-But since chainsaws are the most common inspiration for pole saws, we thought they were worth mentioning.
+But since chainsaws are the most common inspiration for pole saws, I thought they were worth mentioning here.

 Most pole saws have triggers that allow you to use them from the other handle’s end.
 Some also allow you to lubricate the blade this way.
 What’s interesting about a pole saw is that it’s flexible.